DRAFT DEVELOPMENT FLOW WIP

 - Outcomes & Value derived:

-- Essential Output: Merged release build has been tested.
+- Essential Output: The merged release build has been tested.

 - Outcomes & Value derived:

-- QA to perform the last test on the merged release build (sanity test, integration test, and smoke test) before release.
+- QA performs the last test on the merged release build (sanity test, integration test, and smoke test) before release.